dontobi/dontobi/README.md

-### Hi there 👋
+# Hi there 👋

 ## About Me
- - Electrical Technician
+ - Electrical Technician and Programmer
- - Programmer
- - Blogger
- - Geek
- - Daddy
+ - Linux, Smart-Home and FOSS enthusiast
+ - Feel free to reach out for any questionn

 ## My Profiles
 <p align="left">